iamtash/iamtash.github.io/_posts/2019-09-15-rails_project_coffeecups_2_0.markdown

         self.coffee_recommendations(User.compare_favorite_coffees(self)) if self == current_user
  end
 ```

+Step 4: Execute the logic in the controller and present the resulting coffee recommendations for the user to see.

 I designed coffee recommendations to display on the user's show page, or the view that presents a feed of all of the cups a user has consumed.
 Since it is possible for a user to be either viewing their own show page, or Coffee Cups Profile, if you will, or someone else's Coffee Cups Profile, a user should only see their recommendations if they are viewing their own profile page.

 In the `users#show` action, the above method is called on the user whose profile is being viewed (this info is available from setting `@user = User.find_by(id: params[:id])`), and the code to generate coffee recommendations is only executed if `current_user`, which is passed in as an argument, is visiting their own "profile".